-SchoolTutoring Academy’s tutoring programs for Bossier City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bossier City, Louisiana students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Bossier Parish School Board follows the standards-based Common Core Curriculum.
 The curriculum design is such that students focus on key areas of learning within each subject, gaining a distinct depth of knowledge each year.
 This is done to bring about higher order thinking and analysis skills which students will need for post-secondary work and learning.
 Another aim of the curriculum is that students make connections between subjects, and to that end, the district offers electives to engage excitement and foster connections.

 We currently cover the following Bossier City-area school district: Bossier Parish School Board.

 Educating Our Parents: Understanding the Bossier City District Curriculum